 Umbrella – If you don’t like rain jackets, an umbrella will probably be fine, at least if you’re just doing a shorter hike.

-How to get to Teapot Mountain in Taiwan
+How to get from Taipei to Teapot Mountain

 It’s pretty easy to get to Teapot Mountain from Taipei.
 First, get to Taipei Main Station, then take a train to Ruifang.
 Once you’re in Ruifang, cross the street and head left out of the train station.
 There is a bus stop, wait there for a bus towards Jiufen and Jinguashi.
 If you’re not sure where the bus is going, just ask the driver.

 Get off the bus in Jinguashi and head over to the Jinguashi Gold Ecological Park.
 This is where the Teapot Mountain Trailhead is.

 About 4Km for the Teapot Mountain hike, but up to 11KM if you continue on to Mount Banping.
 I would plan 2-6 hours depending on how far you want to go.